manni8436/Legend-of-the-Greek-Gods/README.md

     shouldnt have been there and I selected the class tag in CSS3 and added padding attribute with the value of 0 which resolved the issue

-    * I also have noticed that my dropdown menu seems to be abit to far to the right on where it should be and i have tried to fix it before but with no luck yet but i will fix it at a later date
+    * I noticed that my dropdown menu seems to be abit to far to the right on where it should be and i have tried to fix it before but with no luck yet but i will fix it at a later date

-   * I have noticed that for some reason the image doesnt load up in the deployed site on GitHub Pages which I will try to fix at a later date
+    I have noticed that for the image wasnt loading on my deployed site with GitHub Pages but I have managed to fix the issue by changing the file path from the one I had there orignally that I copied from the image location on image to the correct file path that is from assets/css/images/ and finally to the image jpg path that was needed to correct the issue

     * I now have seen that my social links have stopped working when I click on them which I need to link into still